omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-Still reading 2.6 now.
+Finished reading 2.6 now.
-Should start from page 59.
+Should start from page 69 section 2.7.